martinthenext/ir-crowd-thesis/log.md

 ## First GP results

 Now every accuracy sequence is generated separately and is written to a text file.
 GP with nugget parameter of `1` was compared to the previous successful baseline result of "Merge Enough Votes" with 3 votes required and Majority Voting.
+For every sequence 100 experiments were run and results from 1 to 5 votes per document are shown.

 ![default](https://cloud.githubusercontent.com/assets/810383/6204550/e60d9dec-b54f-11e4-85b1-033118ab0391.png)